Noelle516/ScrapyforSEO/README.md

 ```
 scrapy crawl user
 ```
-**Make sure to use the command prompt, activate your virtualenv, and choose the correct directory**
+**Make sure to use the command prompt, activate your virtualenv, and choose the project's top level directory**
+* Top level directory:

 ## Authors